brandonmarshal/lsx-demo-theme/logs/week25/logs-week25-day3.md

 -   I see some animations that I need to use in the Sixcats DS, like the Micro animation for Heart icons, when someone adds to wishlist the heart should fill.
 I will practice that now.
 -   I am understanding the animations now, the components variants are what make the animations work, for animations you need a frame with multiple states.
 Like default, hover and On-click.
 Then you connect the Prototype noodle from one state to another either on "Mouse enter" or "On-tap".
 -   Next I will do a product card, to see if I can get that to animate on hover as well.
+-   I have been doing animations for the Flower page, specifically hover animations.
+These are taking time because I was learning today, from tomorrow I will be able to do the animations faster.
+For some of these animations there are duotone colours, then I need to go and create primitives and tokens for those colours.
+I cannot just collect components and not assign variables.